 No smoking policy for all clinical rotations.
-Failure to follow this or any other policy may result in the student being sent home from clinical.
+Failure to follow this or any other policy may result in the student being dismissed from the clinical site.

 The student is to report to the faculty and primary nurse before leaving clinical for the day.